wbez/ferris-ds/README.md

-# @texastribune/queso-ui
+# @wbez/design-system
-> Centralizing styles for product development at The Texas Tribune
+> Centralizing styles for product development at WBEZ

 This repo contains a library of styles and icons available to import via npm.